 There is a perception (wrong in my view) that PRINCE2 struggles to adapt to changing business requirements.
 This view is based upon the assumption that PRINCE2 is a project ‘waterfall’ approach.
 A waterfall approach is where requirements are documented and approved before moving to a design phase, followed by a build phase and finally a testing phase.

 Actually, there is nothing in PRINCE2 which prescribes such a waterfall approach.
 In fact, the latest PRINCE2 manual (2017) makes the assumption that on many projects, requirements emerge and evolve as the project continues.
 It manages such changes to project scope using its change control approach.
-However, lower level changes, such as a feature requests can easily be managed at the team level using the prioritisation techniques common in agile approaches.
+However, lower level changes, such as a feature requests can easily be managed at the team level using the prioritization techniques common in agile approaches.

 Whereas PRINCE2 focuses on understanding what products are required to support the business needs, agile focuses on completing those products in an efficient manner, incrementally delivering more working software (products) as the work progresses.
-Utilising agile approaches on PRINCE2 projects therefore can bring the best of both worlds – the structure and direction of PRINCE2, coupled with the flexibility and responsiveness of agile.
+Utilizing agile approaches on PRINCE2 projects therefore can bring the best of both worlds – the structure and direction of PRINCE2, coupled with the flexibility and responsiveness of agile.

 Using PRINCE2 and agile together

 As we’ve already said, PRINCE2 isn’t concerned with how teams organize or the methods they use.
 It does however define a simple interface between the customer organisation which is paying for the project and the supplier organisation which provides the teams to do the specialist work.
 In fact, it defines a simple process to cover the work done by the supplier’s teams.